hanjingo/doc/NOTE/CPP_TEMPLATES/chapter12.md

 # Chapter 12.
 Specialization and Overloading

+[TOC]

-In the previous section we saw that two function templates with the same name can coexist, even though they may be instantiated so that both have identical parameter types.
+In the previous section, we saw that two function templates with the same name can coexist, even though they may be instantiated so that both have identical parameter types.

 Two functions can coexist in a program if they have distinct signatures.
 We define the signature of a function as the following information:

 1. The unqualified name of the function (or the name of the function template from which it was generated).
-2. The class or namespace scope of that name and, if the name has internal linkageg, the translation unit in which the name is declared.
+2. The class or namespace scope of that name and, if the name has internal linkage, the translation unit in which the name is declared.
 3. The `const`, `volatile`, or `const volatile` qualification of the function(if it is a member function with such a qualifier).
 4. The types of the function parameters (before template parameters are substituted if the function is generated from a function template).
 5. Its return type, if the function is generated from a function template.